What is test anxiety?

 Exams are among the greatest sources of stress in college.
 Some level of nervousness before tests can motivate you; however, too much stress can interfere with your ability to prepare for and perform on tests.

 Test anxiety has two components, physical reactions and worry.

-When kept in check, physical reactions (heart pounding, sweaty palms, etc.) do not usually impair performance and may enhance your ability to focus on the immediate task.
+Physical reactions (heart pounding, sweaty palms, etc.), when kept in check, do not usually impair performance and may enhance your ability to focus on the immediate task.

 Worry (that is, thinking about failure rather than preparing to succeed) is more harmful.
 You can use the following tips to control worrying.